|

 Jason

 One of them was actually quite interesting - a Yak-9 (according to the artist) but with a fuselage somewhat resembling the "humpbacked" profile of a Yak-7.
 But it does have a sharkmouth!
 In all fairness, the owner of Wings Palette titled it "Yak-9 (?)" and commented that the fuselage shape was "very strange".
 And to be fair to the artist too, it was originally published in one of those old Aircam books from the 1960's/1970's when most people in the West still had little or no awareness of what a Yak-9 (or any other Russian aircraft) looked like - e.g., the Italian book showing the imagined MiG-19 "Flying Barrel"!
-John
+Wink

 Logged